sam-karis/PracticalMachineLearningProject/PmlProject.md

 ## Fit Model and Selection

-In this section we will utilize caret and randomforest packages to fit rpart and randomforest model and select the best model by eveluating the out of sample error using the Validation dataset.
+In this section we will utilize caret and randomforest packages to fit rpart and randomforest model and select the best model by eveluating the out of sample error using the Validation dataset creating above.

 #### 1. Fit a model rpart in caret package